 Remember that word-of-mouth is one of the best marketing efforts available.
 But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use it to destroy your business.

 In today’s digital world, a single unfavourable tweet, post or review on social media can hurt your brand.
-Investing money in your digital and social media marketing can be a game changer for your brand.
+Investing money in your digital and social media marketing can be a significant change for your brand.

 Make more effort to tell people who you are, what you do, and why they should patronise your brand.
 Your marketing doesn’t have to be expensive, but it has to be strategic.